attributech/nuxt-attribute-content/tests/README.md

 > **"If it's not obviously better as a utility, it shouldn't be a utility."**

 When in doubt, favor clarity and directness over abstraction.
+Focus on meaningful test consolidation and performance wins over micro-optimizations.
 Your future self (and your teammates) will thank you.

+---

+## 📈 **Performance Summary**

+**Before Optimization:**
+- ~77 seconds total execution time
+- 63 tests across all files
+- Multiple redundant HTML fetches
+- Many single-assertion tests

+**After Optimization:**
+- ~37 seconds total execution time (**51% improvement**)
+- 47 tests with same coverage (**25% reduction**)
+- Single HTML fetch per test file
+- Consolidated, meaningful test groups
+- Stable, consistent test execution